-Recent work has identified a planetary wave source just above the tropopause, both in a climatological sense on the poleward side of the subtropical jet stream (Birner et al., 2013), as well as transiently on the poleward side of the extratropical jet stream, 580 preceding the SSD events (de la Cámara et al., 2019).
-This study has examined the dynamical origins of the tropopause planetary wave source on the poleward side of the extratropical jet stream and its impacts on two-way stratosphere-troposphere coupling.
+Recent work has identified a planetary wave source just above the tropopause, both in a climatological sense on the poleward side of the subtropical jet stream (Birner et al., 2013), as well as transiently on the poleward side of the extratropical jet stream, preceding the SSD events (Cámera et al., 2019).
+This study has examined the dynamical origins of the tropopause planetary 510 wave source on the poleward side of the extratropical jet stream and its impacts on two-way stratosphere-troposphere coupling.
 A better understanding of the tropopause wave source and its impacts may provide additional precursors to stratospheric events (SSDs, SSWs), potentially leading to a better prediction of the strong stratospheric events and their downward impact.

-585 By analysing an idealised, mechanistic (dry dynamical core) general circulation model, and ERA-20C quasi-reanalysis, we have shown that the tropopause wave source can occur through upscale cascade (Figs. 2, 4c,d, 5c,d) as well as through wave decay (resulting in an apparent wave source; Figs. 1, 4e, 5e) in both datasets.
-While there are cases where only upscale cascade or only wave decay exist, they are more commonly occurring together, further amplifying the wave source signal at the tropopause.
-When the tropopause wave source occurs, the planetary waves then propagate out of the wave source region 590 in all directions (upwards, equatorwards, polewards and even downwards; Figs. 6c, 7c), which can affect the atmospheric dynamics in the troposphere as well as stratosphere.
-As the waves propagate vertically into the stratosphere where they break and dissipate, they can decelerate the westerlies in the polar vortex (as indicated in Figs. 6c, 7c), which can lead to SSD and/or SSW events.
+By analysing an idealised, mechanistic general circulation model (dry dynamical core), and ERA-20C quasi-reanalysis, we have shown that the tropopause wave source can occur through upscale cascade and subsequent resonance (Figs. 2, 4c,d, 5c,d) 515 as well as through wave decay (resulting in an apparent wave source; Figs. 1, 4e, 5e) in both datasets.
+While cases where only upscale cascade with resonance or only wave decay exist, they are more commonly occurring together, further amplifying the wave source signal at the tropopause.
+When the tropopause wave source occurs the planetary waves then propagate out of the wave source region in all directions (upwards, equatorwards, polewards and even downwards; Figs. 6c, 7c), which can affect the atmospheric dynamics in the troposphere as well as stratosphere.
+As the waves propagate vertically into the stratosphere 520 where they break and dissipate, they can decelerate the westerlies in the polar vortex (as indicated in Figs. 6c, 7c), which can lead to SSD and/or SSW events.

-595 While only a small fraction of all tropopause wave source events ($\sim 4\%$ in the model, $\sim 10\%$ in ERA-20C; Table 1) lead to SSD/SSW events (Figs. 6b, 7b), they overall help increasing the number of SSDs/SSWs preceded by any wave source event (i.e., in addition to the surface wave source events), thus increasing the number of stratospheric events with a precursory wave source event, which is important for their predictability.
-Additionally, the SSW events preceded by the tropopause wave source have a similar downward impact in both datasets - there is a deceleration of the tropospheric zonal flow in the 40- 60°N latitudinal band ~ 15 -30 days after the SSW event (Figs. 8g, 9e).
-In ERA-20C there is also a robust local response in 600 the Atlantic, leading to equatorward shift of the jet stream (negative NAO) there.
-These results further suggest potential for predictability.
+While only a small fraction of all tropopause wave source events (~4% in the model, ~10% in ERA-20C; Table 1) lead to SSD/SSW events (Figs. 6b, 7b), they overall help increasing the number of SSDs/SSWs preceded by any wave source event (i.e., in addition to the surface wave source events), thus increasing the number of stratospheric events with a precursory wave 525 source event, which is important for their predictability.
+Additionally, the SSW events preceded by the tropopause wave source have a robust downward impact in both datasets - there is a deceleration of the tropospheric zonal mean zonal winds in the 40-60°N latitudinal band ~15-25 days after the SSW event (Fig. 8a,b), further suggesting potential for predictability.